 Eat Smart, Live Strong

-What is a personal goal you have when it comes to eating healthy and being physically active?
+Here are some examples of goals when it comes to eating healthy and being physically active:

 • “I will make more dinners at home instead of ordering.” -Cheryl